plsdlr/tensorflowliteonpizero/README.md

-## **Tensorflow lite on Raspberry Pi Zero - a comprehensive guide**
+## **Tensorflow lite on Raspberry Pi Zero armv6 - a comprehensive guide**

 This guide is written to help with crosscompilation and building Piwheels for tensorflow lite on Raspberry Pi Zero.
 The official tensorflow documentation seem to be out of date and also dosen't document how to build a  working crosscompilation toolchain.
+While libtensorflow-lite.a is available for armv6 , the python wrapper to it, i.e. tflite_runtime existed to our knowlege only for armv7 architectures.
+This guide shows therefore how to build libtensorflow-lite.a and the python wrapper for for armv6 achitecture.

 One warning: the whole process is quite time intensive.
 It was tested on **Ubuntu 18.04.5 LTS** and **Raspbian GNU/Linux 10 (buster)**.
 This repository also contains the precompiled *libtensorflow-lite.a* and *minimal* and the precompiled piwheel.
 If  you are lucky the piwheel might work out of the box. (jump to step 4)

 Therefore this guide is seperated in four parts:

- 1. Building the arm-linux-gnueabihf-g++ toolchain
+ 0. Preparation: Building the arm-linux-gnueabihf-g++ toolchain
- 2. Compiling libtensorflow-lite.a and minimal
+ 1. Compiling libtensorflow-lite.a and minimal
- 3. Building piwheel for tensorflow lite
+ 2. Building piwheel for tensorflow lite
- 4. Alternative: Using the precompiled Wheels
+ 3. Alternative: Using the precompiled Wheels
+ 4. Loading a model and testing tflite_runtime

-## 1. Building arm-linux-gnueabihf-g++
+## Preparation: Building arm-linux-gnueabihf-g++

-This part of the guide is competly taken from [here](https://gist.github.com/sol-prog/94b2ba84559975c76111afe6a0499814).
+This part of the guide is completely taken from [here](https://gist.github.com/sol-prog/94b2ba84559975c76111afe6a0499814).
 Give it a star if you use this.

 **Sources:**